tippfehlr/klipper-better-speed-adjust/README.md

   </picture>
 </div>

-# Klipper: better speed adjust!
+# Better speed adjustments for Klipper

 Individually adjust speeds for walls, infill, support and more!

 Currently works with Cura, please add support for other slicers!